odosa-osifo/odosa-osifo.github.io/README.md

 Additionally, the dashboard includes interactive slicers that allow users to dynamically filter the data by:

-Gender

-Product Category

-Season

-Payment Method

-Subscription Status
+Gender, Product Category, Season, Payment Method, Subscription Status

 These filters allow stakeholders to drill down into specific customer segments and gain deeper insights into shopping behaviour.

-**Key findings:** CATEGORY PREFERENCE BY GENDER
+**Key Findings:** CATEGORY PREFERENCE BY GENDER
 1. Male customers dominate purchases across all categories (Accessories, Clothing, Footwear, Outerwear).

 2. Female participation is consistent but significantly lower in every category.